 - 4.6 To encourage pedestrian travel, three pedestrian connections would be provided.
-These include a connection to the footways on Searby Road; a connection to the footway on Sotheby Avenue; and a new 3m footway/cycleway on the southern side of Newark Road with new pedestrian crossings on Newark Road at the site access junction.
-These pedestrian connections are shown in the illustrative masterplan in Appendix A. - 4.7 With regards to cycle travel, within the site, cyclists would be encouraged to cycle on the carriageways, and it is not proposed to provide designated cycle lanes.
-However, the new off-road footway/cycleway along the main site access and along the southern side of Newark Road would be provided and would connect to a new signed cycle route along Kirkby Folly Road (minor), which in turn connects to the off-road cycle lane running parallel to Kirkby Folly Road
+These include a connection to the footways on Searby Road; a connection to the footway on Sotheby Avenue; and a new footway/cycleway on the southern side of Newark Road with new pedestrian and cycle crossings on Newark Road at the site access junction.
+These connections are shown in the illustrative masterplan. - 4.7 With regards to cycle travel, segregated cycle lanes would be provided within the development.
+The new off-road footway/cycleway along the main site access and along the southern side of Newark Road would be provided and would connect to a new signed cycle route along Kirkby Folly Road (minor), which in turn connects to the off-road cycle lane running parallel to Kirkby